California: 1849 Sawtelle Blvd #610, Los Angeles, CA 90025 | Minnesota: 7201 Metro Boulevard Suite 550, Edina, MN 55439

 Melody Hannani

-Dr. Hannani is available for new teen & adult therapy clients in California (in-person & virtual) as well as 1 week and typical Comprehensive Evaluations in California.
+Dr. Hannani is available for new teen & adult therapy clients in California (in-person & virtual) as well as Deep Dive & Focused evaluations in California.

 Alex McLaughlin, MSW, LICSW, RYT 200 (They/Them)